ChrisOfBristol/qucs-netlist/README.md

 INSTALLATION

-qucs-netlist_all .deb can't be installed with the "Software" application as it is not a complete Debian package, but if it in your home directory it can be installed with:
+qucs-netlist_all .deb can't be installed with the "Software" application as it is not a complete Debian package, but if it is downloaded into your home directory it can be installed with:

       sudo dpkg -i qucs-netlist_all.deb